 - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new research methodologies and materials - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of research publications, and book chapters - Present papers at conferences or public meetings - Act as a source of information and advice to other members of the group on methodologies or procedures - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups - Teach or undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Adapt existing and develop new scientific techniques and computational protocols. - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate. - Contribute ideas for new research projects. - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters. - Use specialist computer equipment. - Act as a source of information and advice to other members of the group on genomic analysis techniques and bioinformatics. - Carry out collaborative projects with colleagues in partner institutions, and research groups. - Teach or undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects).

+• Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.